Is My Furnace Blower Motor Bad? (Here Are Some Telltale Signs)

 It's important to note that not all furnaces have a door switch that needs taping down.
 However, if yours does, it's an easy fix that can save you time and money in the long run.
 By ensuring that the door switch is held firmly in place, you can avoid costly repairs or even having to replace your furnace altogether.
 So, take a few moments to check if your furnace has a door switch that needs taping down and do so if necessary – it could make all the difference!

-4. Check the Control Board Indicator Light (if you have one)
+4. Step 4: Check the Control Board Indicator Light (if you have one)

 Step 4 in checking for furnace failure is to look for the control board indicator light.
 This light is generally located behind the lower access panel of your furnace and can be identified by the wires running into it.
 Its purpose is to confirm power is flowing to the control board.
 If you find that the indicator light isn't working appropriately, you're in luck!
 You can skip right ahead to step 9 in our guide.